magic/cli/README.md

 * args can be set to be required now, making the cli error and show the help if they are not.

 ##### 0.0.17
 required args can now be an array. this allows '--a' or '--b' to be required. errors if both are given.

+##### 0.0.18
+* the command `cli-name all` now automagically sets all available commands to true.
+* command keys will always be set to a boolean, return false if task is supposed to not be active.

-##### 0.0.18 - unreleased
+#### 0.0.19 - unreleased
 ...